Skip to content

 .build();

-• Keys are hashed to probable owners — the client sends directly to the owner rather than bouncing off a proxy.
+• Keys are hashed to probable owners, so the client sends each request directly to the expected owner instead of through an intermediary.

-• For linearizable operations, the client routes to the current Raft leader via LeaderTracker.
+• For linearizable operations, the client routes to the current Raft leader via the client leader cache.

-• If the leader changed, the server responds with RESPONSE_REDIRECT; the client updates the cache and retries.
+• If the leader changed, the server returns the current leader address; the client updates the cache and retries without consuming a retry attempt.

 Phi-Accrual Failure Detector